-The U.S. gross federal debt is approaching \$18 trillion.
-That figure is:

-more than twice what was owed

-(\$8.6 trillion) in 2006, when the junior

-U.S. senator from Illinois, Barack

-Hussein Obama, opposed lifting the federal debt limit;2

-What if the states could advance and ratify a powerful federal balanced budget amendment in just 12 months?

-- nearly as big a percentage of the American economy (107+ percent of Gross Domestic Product) as during the height of World War II;3 and - more than \$150,000 per taxpayer.4

-And that is just the tip of the iceberg, with unfunded federal liabilities estimated at \$205 trillion.5
+The U.S. gross federal debt is approaching \$20 trillion.
+That figure is: more than twice what was owed (\$8.6 trillion) in 2006, when the junior U.S. senator from Illinois, Barack H. Obama, opposed lifting the federal debt limit; nearly as big a percentage of the American economy (103+ percent of Gross Domestic Product) as during the height of World War II; and nearly \$160,000 per taxpayer.
+And that is just the tip of the iceberg, with unfunded federal liabilities estimated at \$205 trillion.
 The burden is daunting.
 But what if states could advance and ratify a powerful federal balanced budget amendment in only 12 months?

 That could happen with a new approach to state-originated amendments under Article V of the United States Constitution.
 At the stroke of their pens on April 12 and 22, 2014, respectively, Govs.
-Nathan Deal6 and Sean Parnell7 formed the "Compact for a Balanced Budget" between Georgia and Alaska.
-It establishes a binding commitment to fix the national debt, spanning the nation from the Atlantic to the Pacific,8 and that commitment means business.
+Nathan Deal and Sean Parnell formed the "Compact for a Balanced Budget" between Georgia and Alaska.
+Subsequently, on March 13, 2015 and April 2, 2015, respectively, Mississippi and North Dakota adopted the Compact as well.
+The Compact for a Balanced Budget now establishes a binding commitment to fix the national debt, spanning the nation from the Atlantic to the Pacific, and that commitment means business.
+Congress is currently considering House Concurrent Resolution 26, which could activate the Compact upon simple majority passage.
+Unlike every other effort to reform Washington using the states' Article V amendment power, the formation of the Compact for a Balanced Budget changes the political game almost immediately.